relay2334/SPV1/README.md

 ````

 For the database backend, DoFler supports MySQL, and Postgres.
-For the purposes of this guide, we will cover MariaDB on Ubuntu.
+For the purposes of this guide, we will cover MariaDB.

 ````
 # Install the binaries